-An Item is broken down into a series of fields, which allows the content to be broken up into smaller chunks.
-This is where you write your content.
-Each field has a label, some field guidelines, and if you specify, a word or character count.
-This helps authors write the content you need, in the format needed.
+When your item has a structure or template applied, you'll notice that the item is broken down into a series of fields, which allows the content to be broken up into smaller chunks.
+This is where you create your content.
+Each field has a label, some field guidelines, and may have a word or character limit.
+This helps authors write the content you need in the format that's needed.

 Saving your content

-As you're typing, you'll notice that the content is regularly being saved.
-You can also press the save button to create a manual revision.
+As you're typing the content is regularly being saved.
+You can see this at the bottom-right of the item.

-Any content that you paste into a GatherContent field will have all its styling removed, so you're left with content with clean HTML applied to it, ready for export into another system.
-Bold, italic, strikethrough and underline will be carried across.
+Any content that you paste into a GatherContent field will have the unnecessary styling removed, so you're left with content with clean HTML applied to it, ready for export into another system.